Parents’ Airport Survival Guide – 10 Steps to Sanity!

 9. Ask For Stuff

 If you are traveling with a baby, most airlines provide free baby food jars but you have to ask for those when you make your bookings.
+You can also book bassinet seats that have more leg space and a bassinet is attached for your baby to sleep.
 Lot of international flights have some play-kits for kids so if you haven’t received one, just ask the crew.
 Honestly, I have stopped taking crayons for Karma.
 She always returns from a holiday with a big load of free crayons from flights.
 If your kids loved the small snack biscuits, just ask the crew to give you more.
 If the flight isn’t full, ask the crew to be on a lookout for empty seats together.
 We once managed to get 4 empty seats together.
 Karma sprawled and slept in the centre two.
 So remember this point from parents’ airport survival guide – If you need anything, just ask.

 10. Feed While Take-Off & Landing